joelbtactic/DolibarrPY/README.md

 ```

 ## Dolibarr API Configuration
-To use DolibarrPY, you need to create the following configuration file with your Dolibarr API credentials:
+To use DolibarrPY, you need to create a configuration file named `dolibarrpy.ini` with your Dolibarr API credentials:

 ```ini
 [Dolibarr API Credentials]